-Woodward recommends that all faults be configured as shutdowns, which ensures maximum fault protection.
+WARNING Woodward recommends that all faults be configured as shutdowns and selecting 'Enable Fault Latching', which ensures maximum fault protection.
 Failure to follow these guidelines could, under exceptional circumstances, lead to personal injury and/or property damage.

 Enable Fault Latching